-Figure 6.
-Cumulative weekly number of disease episodes of invasive pneumococcal disease due to any of the serotypes not in PCV13: individuals $\geq$ 5 years of age in South Africa, from 2012 to date.
-Viable isolates and those serotyped using molecular techniques included.
+Figure 5: Cumulative weekly number of disease episodes of invasive pneumococcal disease due to any of the six additional (1, 3, 5, 6A, 7F, 19A) serotypes in PCV13 but not in PCV7: individuals ≥5 years of age in South Africa, from 2012 to date.
+Viable isolates and those serotyped using molecular techniques included (Note: There is reported cross protection between 6A and 6B which is included in PCV76)

 Figure 7.
-Number of disease episodes of invasive pneumococcal disease due to serotypes included in PCV13: individuals <5 years of age in South Africa, up to current reporting week (week 13/year) from 2012 to date.
+Number of disease episodes of invasive pneumococcal disease due to serotypes included in PCV13: individuals <5 years of age in South Africa, up to current reporting week (week 17/year) from 2012 to date.
 Viable isolates and those serotyped using molecular techniques included.

 Figure 8.
-Number of disease episodes of invasive pneumococcal disease due to serotypes included in PCV13: individuals $\geq$ 5 years of age in South Africa, up to current reporting week (week 13/year) from 2012 to date.
+Number of disease episodes of invasive pneumococcal disease due to serotypes included in PCV13: individuals \geq 5 years of age in South Africa, up to current reporting week (week 17/year) from 2012 to date.
 Viable isolates and those serotyped using molecular techniques included.